zayngdev/shader-course-2/Intro to Unity Shader 1/Intro to Unity Shader - 1.md

 Once you click the dropdown button at the left of **Shader** lable on the top, a menu will show up, in the menu click the Unlit menuitem, it will scroll to the next menu panel where you could find the **DefaultUnlitShader** you defined.

-The filename and the path of the shader can be different (which can be quite treacherous), so changing the filename won’t change the shader path, and vice versa.

 ### Properties